Sydney-Informatics-Hub/hello-nextflow/docs/part2/00_intro.md

 step-by-step, by converting a series of provided bash scripts into small workflow components.

-Along the way, you will encounter Nextflow concepts (from yesterday, and some new) and our best practice recommendations for developing your own pipeline.
+Along the way, you will encounter Nextflow concepts (from Part 1, and some new) and our best practice recommendations for developing your own pipeline.

 Part 2 is based off the